Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: Entropy of the Hawking radiation

 \subsection{Page Time}

-To determine the Page time, we first need to evaluate the radiation entropy in the early stage of black hole evaporation, when the island is generally not assumed to have formed yet.
-For a collapsing black hole, this can be implemented by placing the island in a pure AdS background and taking its spatial coordinate $r$ to approach zero.
+To determine the Page time, we first need to evaluate the radiation entropy in the early stage of black hole evaporation, when the island is generally not assumed to have formed.
+For a collapsing black hole, this evaluation can be implemented by placing the island in a pure AdS background and taking its spatial coordinate $r$ to approach zero.
 Using the island formula, the early-time radiation entropy is given by

-It is easy to see that at the early stage of evaporation, the radiation entropy increases with time, which is due to the accumulation of interior Hawking quanta produced by the outgoing radiation.
+It is easy to see that in the early stage of evaporation, the radiation entropy increases with time, which is due to the accumulation of interior Hawking quanta generated by the outgoing radiation.
 At late times, however, this island-free radiation entropy diverges, indicating that the contribution from the island must be taken into account.

-The Page time subsequently can be obtained by equating the island-free radiation entropy with that of the island contribution.
-Keeping only the leading-order terms, we have
+The Page time can subsequently be obtained by equating the island-free radiation entropy with that of the island contribution.
+By keeping only the leading-order terms, we obtain

-It can be seen that the Page time is proportional to the black hole horizon radius and is likewise affected by the choice of the $f(\mathbb{Q})$ model.
+It can be seen that the Page time is proportional to the black hole horizon radius and is also affected by the choice of the $f(\mathbb{Q})$ model.